vpllan/jQuery.dataTables.oData/README.md

 });
 ```

+_Note: For full example take a look at submitted html pages._

 Functionality for connecting to OData service is placed in the fnServerOData function defined in jquery.datatables.odata.js.
 This function
 should be set as the value of "fnServerData" parameter.